-The definition of a PLC disallows illegal intersections of its cells, see Figure 4 right for examples.
-Two segments only can intersect at a common vertex that is also in $\mathcal{X}$ .
-Two facets of $\mathcal{X}$ may intersect only at a union of vertices and segments which are also in $\mathcal{X}$ .
+The definition of a PLC disallows illegal intersections of its cells, see Figure 5 right for examples.
+Two segments only can intersect at a common vertex that is also in \mathcal{X} .
+Two facets of \mathcal{X} may intersect only at a union of vertices and segments which are also in \mathcal{X} .

-Let $\mathcal{T}$ be a tetrahedral mesh of a 3d PLC $\mathcal{X}$ .
-The boundary of $\mathcal{X}$ is respected by the elements of $\mathcal{T}$ , i.e., each segment of $\mathcal{X}$ is represented by a union of edges in $\mathcal{T}$ , and each facet of $\mathcal{X}$ is represented a union of triangles in $\mathcal{T}$ .
-To distinguish those edges and triangles of $\mathcal{T}$ which are on segments and facets of $\mathcal{X}$ , we call them boundary edges and boundary faces.
+Let \mathcal{T} be a tetrahedral mesh of a 3d PLC \mathcal{X} .
+The boundary of \mathcal{X} is respected by the elements of \mathcal{T} , i.e., each segment of \mathcal{X} is represented by a union of edges in \mathcal{T} , and each facet of \mathcal{X} is represented a union of triangles in \mathcal{T} .
+To distinguish those edges and triangles of \mathcal{T} which are on segments and facets of \mathcal{X} , we call them boundary edges and boundary faces.

 TetGen uses a simple boundary representation (a surface mesh) to represent a 3d PLC.
 It is explained in Section 5.1.1 and in the file formats .poly and .smesh of TetGen.
-Figure 5 shows two typical surface meshes of 3d PLCs.
+Figure 6 shows two typical surface meshes of 3d PLCs.
 The following points are useful to know.

-- TetGen does not generate the surface mesh of the PLC.
-It must be given by the users as the input of TetGen. - TetGen is able to modify the surface mesh by further subdividing them.
-This is necessary in order to conform to the constrained Delaunay property and improve the mesh quality.
+- TetGen does not generate the input surface mesh of the PLC. - TetGen can modify the surface mesh by further subdividing them.
+It is necessary to conform to the constrained Delaunay property and improve the mesh quality.
 This is the default choice of the -p switch.

-Figure 6: Polyhedra which can not be tetrahedralized without Steiner points.
+Figure 7: Polyhedra which can not be tetrahedralized without Steiner points.
 Left: The Schönhardt polyhedron [14].
 Right: The Chazelle's polyhedron [4].

-- TetGen will preserve the surface mesh (does not subdivide it) when the switch -Y is applied. - If the input surface mesh contains self-intersections, TetGen will detect them and stop the meshing process automatically. - If the input surface mesh contains holes, i.e., it is not watertight, Tet-Gen will finish the meshing process, but it returns an empty 3d tetrahedral mesh unless the -c switch (to keep the convex hull of the mesh) is used.
+- TetGen can preserve the surface mesh (does not subdivide it) when the switch -Y is applied. - If the input surface mesh contains self-intersections, TetGen will detect them and stop the meshing process automatically. - If the input surface mesh does not enclose of 3d volume, i.e., it is not watertight, TetGen will finish the meshing process, but it returns an empty 3d tetrahedral mesh unless the -c switch (to keep the convex hull of the mesh) is used.